 12 Best Weekend Road Trips Florida

 Friday at 5 p.m. in Florida can go one of two ways – stuck on I-4 questioning your life choices, or already heading somewhere that feels wildly different by sunset.
 That is the beauty of the best weekend road trips Florida offers.
 You do not need a long vacation, a big budget, or a perfectly planned itinerary.
-You just need a tank of gas, a realistic route, and a destination that earns the drive.
+You just need a tank of gas, a realistic route, and a destination that makes the drive worthwhile.

 Florida is better for road trips than many people give it credit for.
 Yes, there are famous beaches and overdone tourist zones, but there are also clear springs, artsy small towns, quiet islands, old-school fishing villages, and pockets of real wilderness.
 The trick is choosing trips that actually work in a two- or three-day window without spending half the weekend in traffic.